FennStatistics/introductory-workshop-in-LLMs/Preparation Checklist/readme.md

 ## 1. 📖 Read in Advance

-📢 **Important Note:** This workshop will focus on the fundamentals of Large Language Models (LLMs) within a short, three-hour timeframe.
-To gain deeper insights, I highly recommend reviewing the **Additional Resources** section prior to the workshop and to read some of the introductory literature.
-Further, if you want to follow the code demonstrations, it’s crucial to come with a **basic understanding of Python**, which, however is not necessary to follow all the code demonstrations on a conceptual level.
+📢 **Important Note**: This workshop will cover the fundamentals of Large Language Models (LLMs) in a condensed, three-hour format.
+To deepen your understanding, please review the **Additional Resources** and explore some introductory materials before the workshop.

+If you’d like to follow along with the code demonstrations, having a basic understanding of Python is essential.
+While downloading the software in advance is optional, doing so will allow you to run the code on your own device.
+However, **all code demonstrations will also be discussed conceptually, so you'll be able to engage fully without the software installed**.

-> During the session, we’ll focus on hands-on learning, showcasing practical and impactful applications of LLMs.
-I look forward to exploring these use cases with you!
+> During the session, we’ll dive into hands-on learning, highlighting practical and impactful uses of LLMs.
+I look forward to exploring these applications with you!

 ---